Peer-Reviewed Publications

 Journal Articles:

 Gelman, Jeremy, Steven Lloyd Wilson, and Constanza Sanhueza Petrarca.
-Forthcoming.
+2021.
 “Mixing Messages: How Candidates Vary in Their Use of Twitter.”
-Journal of Information Technology & Politics.
+Journal of Information Technology & Politics 18(1): 101-115.

 Gelman, Jeremy.
 2019.
 "In Pursuit of Power: Competition for Majority Status and Senate Partisanship."
 Party Politics 25(6): 782-793.